The Party commands the gun: Assessments

 Some analysts have noted that some military applications of artificial intelligence could pose challenges to and may eventually degrade the CCP's absolute control of the military.
-Some have also contended that the PRC's increasing launch on warning posture of its nuclear arsenal empowers the People's Liberation Army Rocket Force to a greater degree due to compressed decision-making timelines and could also potentially degrade the CCP's absolute control of the military.
+Some have contended that the PRC's increasing launch on warning posture of its nuclear arsenal empowers the People's Liberation Army Rocket Force to a greater degree due to compressed decision-making timelines and could also potentially degrade the CCP's absolute control of the military.